 Phone: (520)777-6462

-Tip: Never disclose to them the type of forklift truck you want to be trained on, just ask what are the training courses they conduct.
-The reason for this is because you don't want to receive a positive answer from them that they are specialized for that particular truck, even though they are not.
+Tip: Never disclose to them the type of forklift truck you want to be trained on, just ask what training courses they conduct.
+The reason for this is that you don't want to receive a positive answer from them that they are specialized for that particular truck, even though they are not.

 Cost of Forklift Training